 - Netfilter kill switch to never leak

-The VPS we use: /go/contabo — 4.99 €/mo, 200 Mbps, German GDPR jurisdiction.
-Our full Contabo VPS review after 14 months of continuous use.
+The VPS we recommend: Contabo Cloud VPS 10 - 5.50 €/mo, advertised 200 Mbit/s link, German GDPR jurisdiction.
+See our full Contabo VPS review.